Zoniik/Super-Image-Tool/README.md

 - You can unpack any super.img (In Raw or Sparse format)
 - Adjust and expand your partitions
 - You can edit your partitions at any time (You only need to use option 2 directly if you already used option 1)
-- Menu extras (Debloat Automatic / Debloat Manual Console / Debloat Manual / Fix Overlay RW / Expand & Adjust Partitions)
+- Menu extras (Debloat Automatic / Debloat Manual Console / Debloat Manual / Fix Overlay RW / DFE Decrypt / Expand & Adjust Partitions)
 - Super image in RW
 - Compile without changing the super image signature
 - Export in raw and sparse formats